VickyGPT/Doubtly-Drop/docs/technical-documentation.md

 IndexedDB is somewhat the successor of localStorage as saved data is shared between all tabs.
 It goes one step further by making the data persistent and available offline if implemented to a PWA.

-All secrets a client has saved to its database are send to the PairDrop server.
+All secrets a client has saved to its database are send to the ArtDrop server.
 Peers with a common secret are discoverable to each other analog to peers with the same ip-address are discoverable to each other.

 What I really like about this approach, and the reason why I implemented it, is that devices on the same network are always